Demi Lovato Literally Couldn’t See Her Little Sister After Overdose

 “To be honest, when I found out that Demi wanting to be able to see me and keeping a relationship with me was one of the reasons she went to treatment, I didn’t believe it,” says Madison.
 “That a sister relationship like that could stand in the way of Demi and her addictions even for a moment.”

-“I think that God has a twisted sense of humor sometimes,” Demi adds.
+“I think that God has a twisted sense of humour sometimes,” Demi adds.

 For those unfamiliar with Lovato's family life, Madison, 19, is an actress herself, and is Demi and Dallas' younger half-sister.
 She starred as young Juanita Solis in ABC's Desperate Housewives, and continued acting in TV shows like Bad Teacher and American Koko over the years.
 Most recently, however, she's made her foray into screenwriting and directing: In 2020, she co-directed short film called Pink Elephant and produced the sci-fi film Subject 16.
 She doesn't share much about her older sister Demi, but did share a sentimental Instagram post on Demi's birthday, a month after her overdose.